 “Do I like him or the attention?”
 I wish I had asked myself this question when my first boyfriend, Beanbag (don’t ask why I called him that), asked me to go out with him.
-Because that relationship ended in disaster.
-Three long years, on and off, and yet I had no idea why I was with him.
+Because that relationship ended in complete disaster.
+Three long years, on and off, and even today, I have no idea why I was with him.

 Possibly peer pressure.
-You see, all my friends had partners.
 But another reason could be that he appeared keener to be with me than I was to be with him.
-He made me feel wanted, which suggests more insecurity issues than I thought I had.
-But that’s not the point.
+It feels good to be wanted by someone, which suggests more insecurity issues than I thought I had.
+But that’s not the point of this article.

 The point is I stayed in the relationship, even though it didn’t do anything for me.
 I’m not proud of it, for I wasted three years of my life and his.
-He was too sweet but not really what I wanted.
-I would avoid his calls, could remember nothing of our conversations the day after, and worst of all, I didn’t have the guts to tell him.
+He was too sweet but not really a good match for me.
+I would avoid his calls, could remember nothing of our conversations the day after, and worst of all, I didn’t even have the guts to tell him.
 It was far too easy to let him comfort me on a bad day, and conveniently forget him on a good day.
-I know, I was horrible, but I never asked myself, “Do I really like him or just the attention?”
+I know, I was horrible as a partner, but I never asked myself, “Do I really like him or just the attention?”

 Interest Versus Attention